-There are tricks that make a big difference to the success of outdoor projects, and that’s what you’ll get here.
+UPDATED 26Sep2020 + video below: There are tricks that make a big difference to the visual success of outdoor woodworking projects, and that’s what you’ll learn about here.
 You’ll find them useful for almost every project involving big, exterior wood.
 Decks, docks, gazebos, swing sets, mailbox posts and bird feeder stands.
 They’ll all be better for what you learn here.

 Outdoor Projects Trick#1: Setting Posts

 Whenever possible, it’s best to set posts directly into the soil without concrete.
 Why?
 Bare posts resist rot better than those set in concrete.
 Soil-set posts are also less likely to heave upwards with frost.
 The only exception to this is when a post needs to withstand significant sideways pressures without support from neighbouring posts or structures.
 That’s what you see below.

 Railing posts at the bottom of a set of deck stairs are one example where setting posts in concrete makes sense.
 Concrete is the only way to eliminate the loose soil that invariably surrounds soil-set posts.
 Some kinds of play sets with swings and climbing bars need concrete-enhanced posts, too.
 As long as the concrete is poured against undisturbed soil, it will support that post without any movement.
 Just be sure to dig the hole tapering slightly larger at the bottom than the top, to minimize the chance of frost movement.
 Also, don’t let a “muffin top” of concrete ooze out of the top of the hole, either.
 Frost loves to push upwards on this, ruining the accuracy of your post positioning.